Safest Way to Clean Houseplants

 Mild soap with water cuts the grease and lifts the lint from the plant.
 I use ECOS dish soap because it is organic, unscented, and gentle on plants.

 Unscented baby wipes are effective and safe for small cleaning tasks.
-Though some leaves with a natural fuzziness like violets, cannot be wiped with anything.
+However, you cannot wipe some leaves with a natural fuzziness like violets with anything.

 Cleaning House Plant with Mayonnaise

-A cleaning product for humans does not necessarily mean it is suitable for your indoor plants.
-According to some professional plant care providers, the most common mistakes made when cleaning a plant are using products that hurt the plant, such as mayonnaise, milk, and household oils.
+A cleaning product for humans does not necessarily mean it is suitable for indoor plants.
+According to some professional plant care providers, the most common mistake when cleaning a plant is using products that hurt the plant, such as mayonnaise, milk, and household oils.
 These are great beauty aids for people but not for plants.
 Plants breathe through their leaves.
-Household oils and milk-based products prevent them from breathing because they clog the pores of the plant.
+Household oils and milk-based products prevent them from living because they clog the pores of the plant.

 Where Do I Clean My Indoor Plants?

 The exact location where you treat your plants for insects is a perfect place to clean your plants.
 When doing a thorough cleaning, it is best to do it outside in the shade, provided the weather is not too hot or too cold.
 Direct sunlight is not suitable for any indoor plant because it easily sunburns.
 If you must clean your plants indoors, use a tarp, shower stall, or bathtub.